ArtHome12/vzmuinebot/README.md

 To identify you as an admin - you can see your user_id when press button "Добавить" `TELEGRAM_ADMIN_ID=40966...`

+To specify service chat id - you can see it after add bot to group and send command /chat (/chat@yourbotname) `LOG_GROUP_ID=-100123...`

 # Commands
 All commands should be entered only in the main (first) menu.